7 Top Places to Explore Along The Tahoe Rim Trail

 Things I have Learned About Hiking the Tahoe Rim Trail

-Finding water on the trail, I use Guthhook App which helped greatly with finding small streams and creeks of water including on the east side of TRT.
+4. Finding water on the trail, I use Guthhook App which helped greatly with finding small streams and creeks of water including on the east side of TRT.
 On the east side, well pump at the Marlette Lake campground is not always operational.
 I fill up my water at the creek which is approximately .75 miles south of TRT/Hobart Hobart road intersection (toward Marlette lake).

 I started my thru-hike in Tahoe City going clockwise with one re-supply in South Lake Tahoe.
 While hiking the TRT, I made an extra effort to check out some of the scenic most rewarding spots and side trails I could find along the TRT.
 Here are some of the spots to check it out.